fortinet-fortisoar/solution-pack-incident-response/docs/IRContentPackDoc.md

 **Important**: Before you deploy the solution pack, ensure that you have installed FortiSOAR™ and there are no records such as alerts, indicators, incidents, etc., in your FortiSOAR™ system.

-Use the following procedure as a *root* user to deploy the solution pack:

 1. Log onto the Solution Pack GIT repo (https://github.com/fortinet-fortisoar/solution-pack-incident-response) using your credentials.
 2. Click the **Code** button and select the **Download ZIP** option.
    ![Fortinet-FortiSOAR GIT branch > Clone >Download the solution pack zip](media/SolutionPackZip.png)